 It's hard to beat Berea College if you want to study Communication & Media Studies.
 Berea, Kentucky provides a whimsical small-town atmosphere for college students to learn in.

 Elmhurst College is among your top options if you're planning on studying Communication & Media Studies.
 Graduates of the communications program state that they receive average early career income of communications and mid-career income of $66,999.
-Based in Elmhurst, Illinois, affords a dependable, suburban experience for college students.
+The destination of Elmhurst, Illinois, is satisfactory for college students who opt for a less busy, suburban space.

 It's hard to beat Gustavus Adolphus College if you want to study Communication & Media Studies.
 Communications majors from Gustavus Adolphus College get a earnings boost of around 12.2% over the typical income of communications majors.
 Students who enjoy a more slow-paced life will value the school's location in the little town of Saint Peter, Minnesota.